tarwn/lessthandot-hugo/blogs/content/posts/2009-10-12-interview-with-rod-colledge-about-the-bo.md

 **What level of competence should a reader have before reading this book?
 Is this book good for accidental DBAs?**

-It’s interesting that you ask about the &#8220;accidental DBA&#8221;.
+It’s interesting that you ask about the “accidental DBA”.
 I recently blogged [The Great DBA Schism][3] in which I noted that these types of DBAs are becoming much more common.
 My book is perfect for these DBAs as they’re typically bright people with experience in other areas who want to quickly learn DBA best practices without having to wade through lots of text.

 A lot of books patronize their readers and drag them through painful reproductions of simple tasks.
 Worse still, these books often reproduce information that is easily accessible from other free sources, for example, Books Online.
 As a result, the page count blows out, and most of the book goes unread.